Shardcached/shardcached/README.md

-                                               ; (optional, a 0 value will make libshardcache use the compile-time default) pipelining_max = 64                            ; maximum number of requests to process ahead when pipelining ; (if omitted, the libshardcache compiled-in default will be used) secret = default                               ; Shared secret used for message signing (optional, defaults to 'default')
+                                               ; (optional, a 0 value will make libshardcache use the compile-time default) pipelining_max = 64                            ; maximum number of requests to process ahead when pipelining ; (if omitted, the libshardcache compiled-in default will be used)

 [http]
 listen = *:4321                                ; HTTP address:port where to listen for incoming connections (optional)